wotbrew/relic/doc/relvar.md

 I wanted a data-first clojure dsl that met two goals, like any good data dsl I wanted to compose new relvars using regular clojure functions, and I wanted them to be easy to write and read as literals without ide support.

 The vector form I think is close to SQL, with a nice top-to-bottom reading flow.
-Each statement is self contained in its own delimited form, and so you can create new relvars with `conj`, split them with `split-at` and so on.
+Each statement is self-contained in its own delimited form, and so you can create new relvars with `conj`, split them with `split-at` and so on.

 ## Query statements